 Final Thoughts on Packing

-This is just a beginner’s guide to packing a backpack for hiking.
+This is just a beginner’s guide to packing.
 We’ve suggested items to take with you when you go hiking, we’ve suggested how to pack and choose a backpack that best meets your needs.
-Truth be told, we can only give you a good hint on how to get started, but all the knowledge you need will come from your experiences when you’re out there hiking.
+Truth be told, we can only give you a good hint on how to get started, but all the knowledge you need will come from your experiences when you’re out there.
 Your trips will allow you to perfect the art of packing and soon enough, it will be you the one who gives advice to other newbies.

 If you like this article make sure you share it on social media and if you think we missed something, you can let us know in the comments.